LunaticInAHat/liboodle/README.md

 The `p_US` parameter is the number of unique symbols that are expected to occur, in the course of decompression.
 It is stored for future use, during symbol learning.

 The `LS` member variable is an array of the values of each symbol in the active alphabet.
 The value of the "0" symbol is set to 0, however it is crucial to understand that the "0" symbol is special in the Oodle1 symbol-coder (as will become apparent when we examine the `Decode` operation); the "0" symbol is *not* the symbol used to represent the byte value 0, despite this initialization.
-In fact, the "0" symbol can never be the final result of a `Decode` operation, and this initialization serves only as an anchor to document the existence of the `LS` array.
+In fact, the "0" symbol can never be the final result of a `Decode` operation.
+This initialization serves only as an anchor to document the existence of the `LS` array; the "0" symbol is, in fact the "Escape" symbol, which will allow the coder to use multiple alphabets when coding, depending upon context.

 The `SW` member variable is an array of *cumulative* weights for each symbol in the active alphabet.
 These will be used to decode `z` values obtained from the bitstream layer into symbols.
 In the terms of an arithmetic coder, these are the cumulative frequencies of each symbol, setting thresholds along the [0.0, 1.0) interval where each symbol's span begins.
 The value 0x4000 is the fixed-point representation of 1.0 that is used by the Oodle1 symbol coder, and the entire array of symbol weights is initialized with this value, save for the first element, which naturally begins at 0.0.

 The `LSW` member variable is an array of "recent occurrence frequency" which is maintained for each symbol in the alphabet (active and probationary), which tracks how often each symbol is observed, and is used during renormalization to apportion a suitable span of the [0.0, 1.0) interval.
-The frequency of the "0" symbol is set to 4.
+The frequency of the "Escape" symbol is set to 4.

 The `TLW` member variable is the sum of all `LSW`, so it is also initialized to 4.

 The `HLS` member variable is the value of the highest symbol learned thus far.
-It is naturally, 0, as only the "0" symbol is in the active alphabet, and the probationary alphabet is empty.
+It is naturally, 0, as only the "Escape" symbol is in the active alphabet, and the probationary alphabet is empty.
 Note that `HLS` is equivalent to "number of symbols in both alphabets, minus one", as it is used in this context in various places.
 When this is larger than the value of `HLSN`, the difference between them counts the number of symbols present in the probationary alphabet.

 The `HLSN` member variable is the value of the highest symbol learned, as of the most recent renormalization.
 Equivalently, `HLSN` can be viewed as "number of symbols in the active alphabet, minus one".